khanshoaib3/minecraft-access/README.md

 Minecraft Access is a [Minecraft](https://www.minecraft.net) mod that specifically helps visually impaired players play Minecraft.
 It is an integration and replacement for [a series of previous mods](https://github.com/accessible-minecraft).
 This mod primarily borrows the help of a screen reader to describe (narrate) the game interface, and incorporates sound cues to provide orientation perception in this 3D world.
-Currently this mod [has enough features](doc/FAQ.md#is-the-mod-enough-to-play-the-game-normally) to help the visually impaired people play the game normally.
+Currently, this mod [has enough features](doc/FAQ.md#is-the-mod-enough-to-play-the-game-normally) to help the visually impaired people play the game normally.

 This mod supports: